java-crypto/cross_platform_crypto/docs/argon2.md

 Argon 2 is the winner of a **Password Hashing Competition** (PHC) that was held from 2013 to 2015 to get a successor of the well known [**PBKDF2 algorithm**](pbkdf2.md).
 For a more detailed information kindly see the articles about the [Password Hashing Competition](https://www.password-hashing.net//) and [Argon 2](https://www.password-hashing.net/#argon2).
 Unfortunately the implementation of the algorithm is not widely available in standard libraries like NodeJs/Crypto or Java and you mostly need the help of 3rd party libraries to run my examples.
 The good news are: for all my frameworks I could find a solution that is working cross-platform wide.

-#### What parameters are the input of an Argon2 algorithm?
+#### What parameters are the input of an Argon 2 algorithm?

 As there are seven parameters kindly see my separate article about the [Argon 2 parameter](argon2_parameter.md).

 #### What should you avoid?

 Don't rely on default parameters when working with Argon 2-functions on different platforms.
-They can change when framework updates are made and different frameworks may have different parameters.
+They can change when framework updates are made and different frameworks may have different default  parameter.

 #### Serious security note